Improve your interpersonal communication skills

 Nonverbal communication includes any communication that does not use words: hand gestures, eye contact, facial expressions, body posture, clothing and even the objects on your desk are conveying a message to your audience.

 In our workplace motivation research, we found that when it comes to communication, people fall on a range of neutral to affective.
 Nonverbal communication is where affective communicators shine!
-They’re experts at reading nonverbal cues, making them masters of reading the room during negotiations, and they tend to have high emotional intelligence.
+They’re experts at reading nonverbal cues, making them masters of reading the room for effective negotiations, and they tend to have high emotional intelligence.

 Examples of nonverbal communication